 The question now becomes which works best for you when looking at the difference between a certificate or a diploma.
 Let’s look at the pros and cons of a degree versus a certificate when you’re trying to get a programming job.

-Actually, what’s the difference between a certificate or a diploma in computer science? 🔗
+Actually, what’s the difference between a certificate and a diploma in computer science? 🔗

 A degree, as you probably know, is broad.
 It takes a lot of money and a lot of time to complete a degree in computer science, but what you get in return is a wide knowledge base, touching on several different topics of potential interest, and covering the fundamentals in a way that will make it easy for you to pick up specifics later.